Asymptotic elimination of partially continuous aggregation functions in directed graphical models: Introduction

-The main result, Theorem~\ref{elimination of aggregation functions for a network with only bpfs}, says that if a $PLA$-network has the property that no aggregation formula (of the network) contains an aggregation function, then every formula of $PLA$ with only admissible aggregation functions is asymptotically equivalent to a formula without aggregation functions.
-By Remark~\ref{assumptions in main theorem are necessary} the assumption that no aggregation formula of the $PLA$-network contains an aggregation function is necessary.
-As explained by Remark~\ref{Computing an asymptotically equivalent formula without aggregation functions}, the asymptotically equivalent formula without aggregation functions can be computed from the original formula by only using the $PLA$-network (or lifted Bayesian network) that induces the probability distribution, so the computation is independent of the size of the domain.
-We indicated above that this work is (partly) motivated by the search for a convergence result of the probability that a given $PLA$-formula takes a certain value and, indeed, Corollary~\ref{corollary to main results} formulates such a result in the context of the assumptions of Theorems~\ref{elimination of aggregation functions for a network with only bpfs}.
-For a discussion on related work see Section~\ref{Related work}.
+Due to the wide variety of aggregation functions and probability distributions we do not expect to be able to ``asymptotically eliminate'' all possible aggregation functions for all possible probability distributions.
+Our main result, Theorem~\ref{elimination of aggregation functions for an LBN}, says that if a lifted Bayesian network has the property that all of its aggregation formulas are {\em noncritical} (in a sense to be made precise), then every formula of $PLA$ with only {\em admissible} aggregation functions is asymptotically equivalent to a formula without aggregation functions, with respect to probability distributions induced by the lifted Bayesian network.
+The condition that an aggregation function is admissible means, very roughly, that it behaves in a uniformly continuous way within certain restricted contexts.
+As explained by Remark~\ref{Computing an asymptotically equivalent formula without aggregation functions}, the asymptotically equivalent formula without aggregation functions can be computed from the original formula by using only the lifted Bayesian network that induces the probability distribution.
+The result about asymptotic elimination of admissible aggregation functions implies that for every $PLA$-formula with only admissible aggregation functions (which include max, min, arithmetic and geometric means) the probability that it is satisfied (by a random tuple of parameters) converges as the domain size tends to infinity.
+To the best of our knowledge this is the first convergence law of a logic with truth values in the unit interval $[0, 1]$ and which can express all properties that are expressible in first-order logic.